The 20 Best Deals to Shop from Tory Burch's Semi-Annual Sale

-The 20 Best Deals from Tory Burch's Semi-Annual Sale: Take an Extra 25% Off Summer Wardrobe Must-Haves
+Tory Burch 4th of July Deals: Get an Extra 25% Off Shoes, Bags, and More During the Semi-Annual Sale

-Just in time for peak summer travel season, Tory Burch’s Semi-Annual Sale is happening now to help get your wardrobe vacation-ready.
+Just in time for the 4th of July and peak summer travel season, Tory Burch’s Semi-Annual Sale is happening now to help get your wardrobe vacation-ready.
 Beloved by celebrities like Olivia Wilde and Julianne Moore, Tory Burch is known for colorful designer styles that are both timeless and versatile.
 This Tory Burch sale only happens twice a year, so now's the time to save on classic summer sandals, purses and plenty more must-haves for the warm weather.

-Now through Wednesday, July 5, shoppers can save big on Tory Burch clothing, shoes and accessories.
+Now through Wednesday, July 5, shoppers can score big 4th of July deals on Tory Burch clothing, shoes and accessories.
 The Semi-Annual Sale is taking an extra 25% off sale items, which means some of the brand's most sought-after styles are marked down by as much as 70% off.
 With summer just starting to heat up, don't miss you chance to save on sandals, bucket hats, Tory Burch's beloved handbags, and dresses.

 Before the best styles sell out, give your summer wardrobe a refresh with the most notable discounts from the Tory Burch Semi-Annual Sale.
 Check out the best Tory Burch deals on shoes, handbags, and clothing to shop this week.